 Try to find the highest idling speed, turning the low speed needle L clockwise respectively counter-clockwise.
 When the highest speed has been found, turn the low speed needle L 1/4 turn counter-clockwise.

-the idling position, turn the idling speed screw counter-clockwise until the chain stops.
+NOTE!
+If the chain rotates in the idling position, turn the idling speed screw counterclockwise until the chain stops.